DebugBundle

 TypeWhen createdPurpose

-failureAn unhandled exception, fatal error, or critical log firesStandard debugging: understand what broke and why
+failureAn unhandled exception, fatal error, or critical failure signal firesStandard debugging: understand what broke and why

 What's Inside